Rithikmurali-hub/ML--Weather-Prediction/README.md

 ## Program:
 ```
 /*
-Program to implement the Random Forest Algorithm for Weather Prediction.
+Program to implement the Random Forest Algorithm to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data.
 Developed by:
 RegisterNumber:
 */